Econify/ad.js/docs/lazy-load-plugin.md

 the ad is considered a "non-viewable impression".
 This in result ends up affecting the CPM of the ad unit.

-In order to avoid the penalties imposed by loading slow creatives at load time, as well as low viewability scores, The Ad.js Auto Render plugin delays the loading of the creative until the creative is in the viewport.
+In order to avoid the penalties imposed by loading slow creatives at load time, as well as low viewability scores, The AdJS Auto Render plugin delays the loading of the creative until the creative is in the viewport.
 This ensures that the creatives only load when the visitor is ready to see them.

 ## Installation
-Depending on your method of implementation, Ad.js packages may be installed via different methods.
+Depending on your method of implementation, AdJS packages may be installed via different methods.
 Please follow the directions for your relevant method.

 ### NPM
-If you have installed Ad.js via NPM the auto render package is available via an esmodule import.
+If you have installed AdJS via NPM the auto render package is available via an esmodule import.

 __Example__:
 ```js